 Do I have to Saute the Onions First?

+Yes.
 In this version of slow cooker chicken and dumplings, you’ll saute the onions in a skillet first to get them started cooking and then create an easy roux which thickens the soup as it cooks low and slow.
 This roux is then added to the slow cooker with the other ingredients so you get a thick, creamy stew base without the need to add any actual cream.
+Without sautéing the onions first, you won’t have the roux which makes this stew nice and creamy.

 Variations on Dumplings / Biscuits for Chicken Stew